| 中文 | English |

 E --> F["Return<br>'Hello Hallo Cellium'"]

-💡 Cell Lifecycle Note: Although Greeter is simple, since it inherits from
+💡 Cell Lifecycle Note: Since Greeter inherits from

-ICell, it automatically has framework-injectedself.loggerandself.bus.
-You can use them directly in command methods:def _cmd_greet(self, text: str = "") -> str: self.logger.info(f"Received greeting request: {text}") return f"{text} Hallo Cellium"
+BaseCell, it has framework-injectedself.event_bus.
+You can use it directly in command methods:from app.core.util.mp_manager import get_multiprocess_manager import logging logger = logging.getLogger(__name__) def _cmd_greet(self, text: str = "") -> str: logger.info(f"Received greeting request: {text}") mp_manager = get_multiprocess_manager() return f"{text} Hallo Cellium"

 Edit config/settings.yaml and add the new component: